NadiarabTech100/Everything-Missing-But-The-Girl-App/README.md

 ---

-## Features
+## Key Features

 - **Emergency Alarm**: A loud alarm to deter threats, triggered by a button and notifies your emergency contact that you require assistance
-- **Danger Zone Mapping**: Displays static markers for high-crime areas.
+- **Danger Zone Mapping**: Displays static markers for high-crime areas and low WiFi areas.
-- **Safe Zones Finder**: Identifies nearby areas that could be considered safe spots.
-- ** Locating Police Stations**: This feature helps to locate the nearest police station in case there is an issue.
 - **Safety Guidance Page**: Pre-journey checklist and advice for safe travel.

 ---